SirVectrex/FOW/README.md

 # FOW
-Fundamentals of the Web - Repository for exercises
+Fundamentals of the Web - Repository for exercises of the following lecture: https://www.youtube.com/watch?v=GTjqPzdB2gQ